deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 Additionally, most messengers have the problem that you can only chat with others if they use the same messenger.
 With Delta Chat, you can write to anyone with an email address.
-This way, you are not locked into the single company-owned userbase of WhatsApp, Signal, or Telegram.
+This way, you are not locked into the single company-owned userbases of WhatsApp, Signal, or Telegram.

 ![Screenshot of the Desktop Client, where you can choose between different accounts.](../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-switch-account.png)